isomerpages/mlaw-corp/news/speeches/_posts/2023-10-05-post-Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023.md

 <b><u>Conclusion</u></b>

 {:start="103"}
 103.&nbsp;&nbsp; Tonight, the time is priceless.
-I want to dedicate this evening of our 25 th anniversary celebration to all of you – as a token of gratitude and appreciation that you have in all the work that you do, all the sacrifices that you have made – helped us to achieve the
-CMC’s vision, which is ‘Building Bridges through Reconciliation’.
+I want to dedicate this evening of our 25th anniversary celebration to all of you – as a token of gratitude and appreciation that you have in all the work that you do, all the sacrifices that you have made – helped us to achieve the CMC’s vision, which is ‘Building Bridges through Reconciliation’.

 {:start="104"}
 104.&nbsp; Resolving disputes peacefully is not just about resolving a dispute.
 It is actually causative, and is not really about elimination.

 {:start="105"}
 105.&nbsp; It is not just resolving the problem.
 It is the steps all of you take one by one, to build a more positive, kinder, and understanding Singapore.

 {:start="106"}
 106.&nbsp;&nbsp; So I wish all of you a very enjoyable evening, celebrate this big anniversary like never before.
 Let your hair down.

 {:start="107"}
 107.&nbsp;&nbsp; Enjoy the evening, and thank you very much.